 During the insurance process, a representative will be assigned to your case and conduct an investigation.
 The representative will review all available pieces of evidence, such as witness testimony and medical records, and determine whether or not the policyholder caused the accident.

 Proving negligence in a lawsuit is a more complex process.
-You and your attorney will need to provide evidence to establish the following four elements.
+According to Oregon auto accident laws, you and your attorney will need to provide evidence to establish the following four elements.